 The lab is open to students 85 hours per week during the academic year, providing a welcoming atmosphere for language studies.

-- One unit in the Division of the Arts.
+- One unit in the Division of the Arts: art, dance, music, or theatre.

 - Transfer students should take a foreign-language placement test at the time of their first registration.

-- Students who wish to take a course in literary theory may wish to consider Literature 400 or Literature 401.
+- Students who wish to take a course in literary theory may wish to consider Literature 400.
 Other courses with a strong emphasis on literary theory include English 333, English 356, English 393, German/Literature 391, German/Literature 392, and Russian/Literature 413.